voxel51/fiftyone/docs/source/integrations/ultralytics.rst

 .. note::

-    See :ref:`this section <batch-updates>` for more information about performing batch updates to your FiftyOne dataset.
+    See :ref:`this section <batch-updates>` for more information about performing batch updates to your FiftyOne datasets.

 .. _ultralytics-training: